Case study

 Heavy-duty fleet operators cannot afford to arrive at a corridor hub and find every high-power charger occupied.
 Capacity uncertainty translates directly into missed delivery windows and lost margin.
 The operator’s previous setup offered no mechanism for fleet customers to reserve charging windows in advance, leaving demand on a first-come, first-served basis regardless of operational urgency.

-Tridens EV Charge supports scheduled, reservation-based charging across the network.
+Tridens EV Charge for fleets supports scheduled, reservation-based charging across the network.
 Fleet customers book specific time windows at specific hubs, with capacity guaranteed for the duration of the session.
 The system enforces reservations at the charger, allocates power according to the booked profile, and exposes schedules via OCPI for integration with fleet route-planning systems.
 Drivers arrive knowing capacity is reserved, operations gain predictable utilization curves, and fleets gain the certainty that supports long-term commercial commitment.